aviciot/MetaQuery-MCP/TESTING_GUIDE.md

 - The fix was applied, so rebuild: `docker compose up --build`

 ### If no history shows up:
-- Check if database file exists: `docker exec oracle_performance_mcp ls -la /app/data/`
+- Check if database file exists: `docker exec performance_mcp ls -la /app/data/`
 - Run test script: `python test_history_tracking.py`
 - Check fingerprint in logs - should be consistent across runs